Erectile dysfunction: Diagnosis and treatment

 The most common medical treatments for erectile dysfunction include medications.
 Several medications may be used:

-- Medically administered testosterone injections or patches help some men, but no specific level of the hormone guarantees potency
+- Testosterone injections or patches help some men, but no specific level of the hormone guarantees potency.

 Devices to aid erection